caktus/guidebook/source/deploy/deployed-systems.rst

 System updates
 --------------

-We have started enabling automated updates using Ubuntu's support for that.
+We have started enabling automated updates on some projects using Ubuntu's support for that.
 For now we're only enabling them for security updates, not all software, and we're also blocking updates for Salt and other packages that can be problematic if upgraded without first testing that